Index in SQL: Creating, Removing, and Altering

 Implicit Indexes

-In SQL, an implicit index refers to an index automatically created by the database management system (DBMS) without the user explicitly defining it.
-These indexes are generated based on certain database constraints, operations, or data structures within the system.
+In SQL, an implicit index is an index that the DBMS automatically creates without the declaration of the user.
+Generally, such indexes are based on specific database constraints or operations and structures within the system.

 Are you interested in knowing more about big data?
 Enroll in our Big Data Course to learn from experts.